superleon11/BigDataPythonCoursework/README.md

 # BigDataPythonCoursework

-A simple python script which trains a machine learning SVM to predict if the mushrooms within the dataset would be edable or poisonous.
+A simple python script which trains a machine learning SVM to predict if the mushrooms within the dataset would be edible or poisonous.